-Competitors in relay events must start their leg of the event from the position or lane allotted by the marshall.
-If the competitor does not comply with this, the team may be disqualified.
+Competitors in relay events must start their leg of the race from the position or lane allotted by the marshall.
+If competitors do not start from their designated lane or position, the team may be disqualified.

 5.3 THE FINISH